tssajo/Minify/TEST.md

     If you get a version number displayed then you are probably fine.
 If you get an error message such as `command not found` or something similar then the `node` command is not available on your system and you must fix this.

-2. Install some Node.js CLI apps globally
+2. Install the required Node.js CLI apps globally

   `npm install -g clean-css uglifycss js-beautify html-minifier uglify-js svgo`